Blood in Dog Poop: What It Means

 Another type of blood in stool is melena, which is dark, sticky, and almost jelly-like in consistency.
 Melena is blood that has been either swallowed or digested before getting to the lower digestive tract.

 It can be difficult to be certain that your dog’s dark stool is, in fact, blood, but if you wipe it on a paper towel, you can see that the color is reddish.
-Of course, some dogs have darker stool than other dogs, but you probably know your dog’s poop pretty well, and if the darker color is a change, then you’ll want to contact your veterinarian.
+Of course, some dogs have darker stool than other dogs, but you probably know your dog’s poop pretty well.
+If the darker color is a change, then you’ll want to contact your veterinarian.

 Melena indicates a problem in the upper digestive tract, such as the stomach or small intestines.
 Some common causes of melena include the following: